 Likewise during this period, Don began to adapt some of his pieces for minting into medals.
 The most famous of these is the Spirit Of Hope Award, which resides at the Pentagon and the Tomb of the Unknown Soldier in Arlington, Virginia.

 This particular award inspired Mr. Wiegand to establish The Wiegand Foundation, Inc. Through the Foundation bearing his name, Don Wiegand continues to honor those who honor and support their fellow man.
-Mr. Wiegand is still sculpting and creating memorable pieces at his current facility in the Chesterfield Mall, about a mile from the studio/museum at One Wiegand Drive.
+Mr. Wiegand is still sculpting and creating memorable pieces at a temporary facility in the Chesterfield Mall, about a mile from the studio.